The-Modern-Polymath/athena/CONTRIBUTING.md

 1. Search the [Issue Tracker](https://github.com/The-Modern-Polymath/athena/issues) for any relevant threads to what you're looking to create a PR for.
 2. Keep it detailed.
 We want to know your vision, and the more you give us the better discussion we can have!
 3. Please make sure you have read the [license agreement](LICENSE.md).
 We're using the [MIT License](https://opensource.org/licenses/MIT)- it's only 3 paragraphs!
-4. Make a new branch to fork your changes from
+4. Fork the main repo and make a new branch for your changes
 5. Make sure to test your bot on a local/personal testing Discord server
 6. Make sure your branch is updated with the master branch before sending your pull request, in case other changes have been made
 7. Make sure that your new feature is properly tested, and that it can pass all tests before submitting the pull request.